Bank of Scotland PPI Claim

 Bank of Scotland PPI wasn't all bad, it was intended to protect borrowers' from being unable to make repayments if they were unable to work due to illness or injury.
 The problem was how PPI was mis-sold by Bank of Scotland.

-There are many examples of Bank of Scotland mis-selling PPI, some consumers were not even made aware by Bank of Scotland that PPI was added to their policy, and if the customer was made aware that PPI had been added, they were not advised by Bank of Scotland that it was optional.
+There are many examples of Bank of Scotland mis-selling PPI, some consumers were not even made aware by Bank of Scotland that PPI was added to their policy, and if the customer was made aware that PPI had been attached, they were not advised by Bank of Scotland that it was optional.

-A new PPI mis-selling factor called "Plevin", which means if over 50% of the PPI premiums you paid were set out as commission to Bank of Scotland, and this was not disclosed to you at the point of sale, then you would be due compensation from Bank of Scotland.
+A new PPI mis-selling factor called "Plevin", which means if over 50% of the PPI premiums you paid were set out as commission to Bank of Scotland, and this was not demonstrated to you at the point of sale, then you would be due compensation from Bank of Scotland.